I research AI for Security and Security for AI

 In detail, my research interests spans the following topics:

-(1) Web and Platform Integrity: I develop methods to efficiently characterize the behavior of and detect both harmful content and malicious actors.
+(1) AI for Security: I develop methods to efficiently characterize the behavior of and detect both harmful content and malicious actors.
 Accurate characterization and early detection can greatly improve the safety, integrity, and well-being of online users, communities, and platforms.
 I have worked on the following type of bad behavior:

 (3) Graphs and Networks: Modeling and predicting over large-scale networks is crucial to mine actionable insights from large inter-connect data, including social networks, e-commerce networks, knowledge graphs, spatio-temporal networks, and interaction networks.
 My relevant works include: